scandum/binary_search/README.md

 Tailed Binary Search
 --------------------

 This binary search variant has the same number of key checks as the standard binary search, except that the calculations are slightly less complicated, giving it a 1-2% performance gain without a single drawback.
-The tailed binary search is a good pick when key checks are expensive.
+The tailed binary search is a good pick when key checks are very expensive.

 Boundless Binary Search
 -----------------------